lybekk/offPIM/docs/apps.md

 Work in progress

 ## Make your own
-Pimpim's data model is flat and not relational, which enables other apps to use the same data if replicated to another database, I.E. CouchDB.
+offPIM's data model is flat and not relational, which enables other apps to use the same data if replicated to another database, I.E. CouchDB.
 Create a standalone app or a piece of analytics software to analyze productivity habits, semantics, interessting discoveries about yourself, or `<insert lofty idea here>`.